Daniel Capecci

-Daniel Capecci (born December 12, 1983 in Vestal, New York) is an American soccer player, who currently plays for SFC United Premier.
+Daniel Capecci (born December 12, 1983) is an American retired soccer player.

 Career

-He joined the Wilmington Hammerheads in 2004 after a season with USL Premier Development League team Syracuse Salty Dogs.
+Capecci joined the Wilmington Hammerheads in 2004 after a season with USL Premier Development League team Syracuse Salty Dogs.
 He started playing soccer with Ancona Calcio.
 The midfielder played the 2007 season for American USL Second Division side Crystal Palace Baltimore and joined in Winter 2008 to Sweden.
 In 2008 started in Sweden his European career and played for Oskarshamns AIK, Valsta Syrianska IK and IK Frej.

+Capecci retired from professional soccer in 2010 and is an alumnus of the University of Florida's Applied Artificial Intelligence Group.
+As of 2024 he owns an AI company and works as a research software development assistant at the University of Central Florida.